bluss/rfcs/text/0000-composable-internal-iteration.md

   case.
 - Disadvantage: Need custom macro instead of `?` operator.

+The control enum `FoldWhile` holds the value field inside both of its variants.
+This design means that the user can't accidentally forget to handle control flow.

 ```rust
 /// An enum used for controlling the execution of `.fold_while()`.
 pub enum FoldWhile<T> {